epilys/buke/README.md

 The `sqlite3` C bindings were generated with `bindgen`.
 The sqlite3 database is gzipped with a custom [`VFS` layer](https://sqlite.org/vfs.html) extension located in [`src/db/vfs.rs`](./src/db/vfs.rs).

+The gzip version is 38MiB compared to 117MiB uncompressed.

 ```shell
 % ./target/release/buke socket
 systemd-socket-proxyd.8         - systemd-socket-proxyd - Bidirectionally proxy local soc